C-D-Lewis/blog.chrislewis.me.uk/posts/2022-08-13-Ditching-Dropbox-With-Cirroc-A-Tiny-Cloud.md

 small type of cloud - how clever...), which houses quite minimally a Raspberry Pi 4 with two Crucial 1TB SSDs in RAID-1 mirror configuration.

 And it's pretty good - over an Ethernet connection and 802.11ac (Wifi 6) from my PC I can transfer at around 20 MB/s (160 Mbps) in both directions, which is plenty for small files and even reasonable for larger gigabyte level transfers which I'm resigned to taking many minutes anyway.

 The base was nicely printed by my brother and has precisely measured holes for M3 bolts to hold each device in place.

 ![](assets/media/2022/08/cirroc-3d.jpg)

-The final piece of the puzzle is the tiny Adafriut PiOLED module sat on the Pi's GPIO and connects over I2C to provide a simple bitmapped display.
+The final piece of the puzzle is the tiny Adafruit Pi OLED module sat on the Pi's GPIO and connects over I2C to provide a simple bitmapped display.
 I took the example Python script for showing system stats and specialised it for the job of showing the status of a RAID-1 NAS drive array - CPU, disk usage (GB), and how many healthy drives are in the array.

 ![](assets/media/2022/08/cirroc-close.jpg)